bitterjug/devjournal-crypto/devjournal.markdown

   - [x] add to the Indicator model
   - [ ] Make the gui show any existing subindicator(s)?
   - [ ] Make the api send a 'total' sub-indicator if there aren't any?

+Sub-indicator view doesn't always show the single 'total' subindicator I hav
+created: this I think is because the data is being loaded asynchronously, and it renders before the data arrives.
+So there needs to be a sub-indicator list view that watches the relevant collection, and renders when there are chagnes and is in charge of adding rows when new subindicators come into existence.